 Students must complete a Thesis, Field Experience, or Comprehensive Exam as the capstone experience for the MSN degree.
 Selection of the capstone experience will be made in consultation with the faculty and the Graduate Advisor.
 Students are responsible for completion of appropriate forms in a timely manner.
-Any student is able to select either Thesis or Comprehensive Exam as a way to complete this requirement.
 Field Experiences may be available, and are subject to faculty-specified prerequisites in addition to those listed in the Bulletin and Handbook of the Graduate Student.